dcknuth/aoc2024/README.md

 The first part I did in an inefficient way (>1 min, <2), but it worked.
 The second part I did more efficiently, but it still took about 10 seconds.
 It included my first time using a nested defaultdict

 ## [Day 21: Keypad Conundrum](day21.py)
 Finally got something to run fine for part 1.
-Needed to just do a smallest unit (one numpad move) instead of trying to track an entire code at a time.
-Will update for part 2
+Needed to just do a smallest unit (one num pad move) instead of trying to track an entire code at a time.
+This approach fails early in part 2, so we need something new.
+Tried dropping all paths with more than one turn and that helped, but still will not finish.
+After much more time, I think we want to take paths that are closer to 'A' on the keypad as that will end up with fewer presses for downstream robots.
+For instance, from '^' to '>' you can take a path through 'v' or 'A'.
+Through 'A' should result in fewer downstream presses.
+Just turns may be enough for num pad moves.
+There are only four paths with options and only two of those probably matter.
+I made a module with that variable to just look up the paths I selected as the best.
+Turns out the 3->7 path matters in the example.
+We should go left before going up.
+We can do the same as for the key pad and manually edit those.
+Works for the short example and my input for part 1.
+Well, we can do 12 robot hops in reasonable time, but then it gets too slow.
+Is this just the lantern fish problem from 2019, similar to day 11 this year, yet again?
+It requires a bit of a different setup, but that approach works.
+I also made some bad assumptions about the best keypad paths that worked for part one.
+I also had trouble getting the robot count loop setup correctly.
+Tough day that took several days.
+I put part 2 [here](day21-p2.py) and I hand edited some parts of paths.py, so it it does not work for your input I would look at the numpad paths there

 ## Day 22: Monkey Market